Dialectical Reconciliation via Structured Argumentative Dialogues: Approximating Explainee Understanding

-Since our framework is aimed at enhancing the explainee's understanding of the explainer's decisions, it would be beneficial to quantify and approximate the explainee's level of understanding.
-One way to do this could be by considering the similarity between the knowledge bases of the explainer $KB_r$ and the explainee $KB_e$.
-Recall from Section~\ref{drai-frame} that $KB_e$ is the explainee's approximation of the knowledge base of the explainer.
-Specifically, \emph{we posit that the explainee's understanding of the explainer's decisions and behavior is likely to improve as the similarities between $KB_e$ and $KB_r$ increase}.
+\textit{Understanding}, a multifaceted and abstract concept, is challenging to quantify and often involves the explainee’s cognitive process of forming a functional mental model of the subject matter, which includes its causes, consequences, and interconnections.
+This process resembles constructing a complex ``blueprint'' through the narrative provided by the explainer, effectively facilitated by argumentation-based dialogue.
+Such dialogues engage the explainee’s cognitive abilities, enhancing learning and understanding through active engagement, reconstruction, and assimilation of information, as evidenced in cognitive psychology studies~\citep{johnson1983mental,mercier2011humans}.
+Our framework is motivated by these insights, employing argumentation to guide the explainee in developing a comprehensive understanding of the phenomenon under discussion.

-Thus, the explainee's knowledge base is not static, allowing it to incorporate new information.
-Furthermore, we assume that the explainee is a rational agent who seeks to understand the explainer's viewpoints and is willing to refine their knowledge base accordingly by integrating the explainer's information.
-In essence, the explainee's knowledge base continuously adapts to more closely approximate the explainer's knowledge base as additional information is shared.
+As stated, our main objective is to enhance the explainee's understanding of the explainer's decisions.
+To quantify and approximate this understanding, we propose a simple metric that measures the similarity between the explainee's knowledge base ($\KB_E$) and the explainer's knowledge base ($\KB_R$).
+We postulate that \textit{the explainee's understanding is likely to improve as the similarity between $\KB_E$ and $\KB_R$ increases}.

-Now, the similarity $\Sigma$ between the two knowledge bases can be defined \emph{syntactically} or \emph{semantically}.
-Syntactic similarity quantifies the similarity between two knowledge bases based on their structural similarity, such as the similarity of their formulae.
-In contrast, a semantic similarity metric gauges the similarity between knowledge bases by examining the \emph{meaning} of their respective formulae, that is, the logical entailments that result from the knowledge bases.
-To define a combined syntactic and semantic similarity metric, we employ a weighted Sørensen-Dice similarity index~\cite{dice1945measures,sorensen1948method} as follows:
+We define the similarity between $\KB_E$ and $\KB_R$ using syntactic and semantic measures.
+Syntactic similarity assesses structural likeness (e.g., similarity of formulae), while semantic similarity examines the logical consequences of the knowledge bases.
+We employ a weighted Sørensen-Dice similarity index~\citep{dice1945measures,sorensen1948method} as follows:

-where $\alpha \in [0,1]$ is parameter indicating the weight of each metric component, and $E_e$ and $E_r$ are the logical entailments from $KB_e$ and $KB_r$, respectively.
-Then, the explainee's level of understanding can be approximated as the similarity between $KB_e$ and $KB_r$.
+where $a \in [0,1]$ is a parameter indicating the weight of each metric component.
+Here, $\fml{B}_E$ and $\fml{B}_R$ represent the backbone literals of $\KB_E$ and $\KB_R$, respectively, which are the literals entailed by each knowledge base \citep{parkes1997clustering}.\footnote{Note that instead of the backbone literals of the knowledge bases, we could alternatively consider their prime implicates, which are their strongest consequences \cite{jackson1992computing}.} This formula approximates the explainee's level of understanding as the similarity between $\KB_E$ and $\KB_R$.